AaronNGray/builder/README.md

 ## builder

-**builder** should have node npm like functionality as well as Visual Studio like solution / project structure. dependant modules maybe all stored in one flattened two tier (project and vesion) heirachy in the users root directory instead of npm like spawl.
+**builder** should have node npm like functionality as well as Visual Studio like solution / project structure.

 ## investigation
  - MSBuild import/reference with mappings